 Lastly, individuals who establish an HSA will be pleased to learn that dental and vision expenses are also eligible for reimbursement through their HSA.
 If you need to get new glasses or have a cavity filled, routine health care costs like these may not be covered by traditional insurance, but you can fund them through your HSA.
 Many health insurance policies do not extend vision and dental coverage, so an HSA provides a great way to ensure that these healthcare needs are met without the burden of paying them out of pocket.

-With Nova Pathfinder Healthcare, you don’t have to worry about these expenses, ever.
+With My Nova Healthcare, you don’t have to worry about these expenses, ever.
 Along with an HSA, you also get coverage for holistic dental care.
 This includes initial and routine checkups, cleanings, comprehensive dental examinations, dental trans-illumination, thermography, panoramic X-ray and more!